memtech/memphistechnology.org/README.md

 # Deployment

-Maybe you've got some new content you'd like to see on the pagit sge.
+Maybe you've got some new content you'd like to see on the page.
 What happens after you submit a PR?

 @Svpernova09 handles deployments.